Ericwyn/mcp-partner/README_en.md

 - **Customization**: Support for Custom Headers and CORS Proxy.
 - **Theme**: Light and Dark mode support.
 - **i18n**: English and Chinese language support.
+- **PWA Support**: Installable as a standalone app on Desktop/Mobile.

 ## Screenshots